 Zinc is a mineral that we need from food, because our bodies don’t make it on their own.
 This is what’s called an essential mineral.
 Some of the best food sources of zinc are oysters, beef, crab, and the dark meat of turkey and chicken.
 It’s also found in plant based foods such as fortified cereal, soybeans, nuts, and seeds, but the zinc from these foods are not absorbed as well as the zinc from animal foods.

 Zinc has many roles in our bodies – beyond immune health and taste/smell!
 These roles include:

 - Helps with our cells grow and divide

 - Forming collagen

 - Brain health

 - Mental health

 - Fetal development

-- Lowers inflammation and acts as an antioxidant (which helps fight chronic diseases)
+- Acts as an antioxidant, which helps fight chronic diseases

-- Improves insulin sensitivity/helps our cells use glucose (or carbohydrates) for energy
+- Improves insulin sensitivity, which helps our cells use glucose for energy

 - Helps maintain testosterone levels, and is involved with metabolizing other androgens